Billy Sharp: Second return to Sheffield United

 On 12 January 2021, Sharp scored his 100th league goal for Sheffield United via a penalty in a 1–0 home league win over Newcastle United.
 This result earned the Blades' their first league victory of the season and their first league win since July 2020.

 On 17 May 2022, Sheffield United were knocked out of the 2022 Championship play-off semi-final by Nottingham Forest.
 During a pitch invasion by Forest supporters at the end of the match, Sharp who had not played in the game was standing at the side of the pitch and was headbutted and knocked to the ground.
 He required stitches in a wound.
 A man was later arrested for the attack.
-The following day, a 30 year-old man was charged with assault occasioning actual bodily harm and going on to the playing area at a football match.
+The following day, a 30-year-old man was charged with assault occasioning actual bodily harm and going on to the playing area at a football match.
 On 19 May he pleaded guilty to assault occasioning actual bodily harm at Nottingham Magistrates' Court and was jailed for 24 weeks.
 He was also ordered to pay £500 compensation to Sharp, and £128 in court costs and was given a two-year football banning order.
 Following the assault, in just 4 days Nottingham Forest fans raised over £15,000 to a Just Giving fundraiser to show their condemnation at the attack and register support for their former player.
 Following contact with Sharp's representative, Martin House Children's Hospice was nominated as the charity to receive the funds.

-In February 2023, Sharp was criticised over comments about a referee in their 3–1 FA Cup win against Wrexham.
-He called the referee ‘biased’ and said that the referee was ‘on Wrexham’s side’.
+Following a 3–1 win against Wrexham in the FA Cup, Sharp called the referee "biased" and said that the referee was "on Wrexham's side".
 Later that month, the FA charged Sharp with improper conduct.
+He was fined £2,500.

+Sharp was released by Sheffield United at the end of the 2022–23 season.

+LA Galaxy

+On 15 August 2023, Sharp signed for Major League Soccer club LA Galaxy on a short two-month deal with the option of a one-year extension.
+He debuted for the Galaxy on 26 August 2023, entering the game in the 69th minute, Sharp converted a late penalty for his first goal as a Galaxy player.

+Sharp scored his first hat-trick as a Galaxy player on 20 September 2023, in a 4–3 comeback win against Minnesota United.

+On 10 November 2023, LA Galaxy declined his contract after the conclusion of the 2023 season.

+Hull City

+On 20 December 2023, Hull City announced that a deal had been agreed to sign Sharp from 1 January 2024 on a short-term deal until the end of the 2023–24 season.
+He made his debut from the bench as a replacement for Jason Lokilo on 6 January 2024, in the FA Cup Third round home match in a 1–1 draw against Birmingham City.

+On 19 May 2024, the club announced he would leave the club in the summer when his contract expired.